Canadian comics: Academia

 From the 1990s onward an increasing amount of literature on Canadian comics has appeared, in both official languages.
 Books such as Guardians of the North (1992) and Invaders from the North (2006) appeared by comics historian John Bell, who became senior archivist at Library and Archives Canada in Ottawa.
 American magazine Alter Ego ran a special issue on Canadian comics in 2004.
 In French, Michel Viau wrote a book on francophone comics called BDQ: Répertoire des publications de bandes dessinées au Québec des origines à nos jours (2000).
 Bart Beaty and Jeet Heer have been writing about comics academically and professionally, and regularly have articles educating the public on comics published in newspapers such as the National Post and the Boston Globe, as well as comics and literary magazines.
 Canadian feminist scholars such as Mary Louise Adams, Mona Gleason, and Janice Dickin McGinnis have done research into the anti-crime comics campaigns of the late 1940s and 1950s, from the point of view of the moral panic and social and legal history of the era, and the sociology of sexuality.

+Notable Archival and Library Collections, Initiatives

+Library and Archives Canada

+Library and Archives Canada has one of the largest collections of comic books in the country, including the John Bell Canadian Comic Book Collection, donated by historian and archivist John Bell, and the Bell Features Collection, from the corporate archive of Toronto-based publisher Bell Features.

+Canada Comics Open Library

+The Canada Comics Open Library was incorporated in April 2018 and opened its first branch in Toronto in March 2019.
+It is an entirely volunteer run non-profit organization that seeks to create a public space to feature Canadian comics, especially work by underrepresented creators.
+CCOL is a lending library for members, and also hosts the Comics Creators Residency which supports Canadian comics creators through funding from the Toronto Arts Council.
+The CCOL is notable for its use of an open-source library system customized to emphasize the discoverability of comics.
+CCOL has also invented a unique cataloguing system intended to display the scope of the comic book medium, in opposition to common library classification systems like Library of Congress Classification or Dewey Decimal Classification, which group comics of all genres together.

+Canadian Cartoonists Database

+The Canadian Cartoonists Database, a project of the Canada Comics Open Library, is a searchable directory of Canadian comics creators, which features over a thousand entries and serves as a tool for "publishers, researchers, and educators."